27th February 2025

 Hári Sewell, Founding Director, HS Consultancy

-This keynote will explore the critical relationship between masculinity and access to mental health and support services, focusing on the barriers that prevent men from seeking help.
+This keynote explored the critical relationship between masculinity and access to mental health and support services, focusing on the barriers that prevent men from seeking help.
 Cultural norms, stigma, and societal expectations around masculinity often discourage men from engaging with the support they need, leaving them at greater risk.

-The session will challenge traditional perceptions of masculinity and look to actionable strategies for reshaping services to be more accessible and inclusive for men.
+The session challenged traditional perceptions of masculinity and look to actionable strategies for reshaping services to be more accessible and inclusive for men.

 9:30 - 10:15 | Navigating Dominant Factors and High-Risk Audiences

-This panel will delve into the complex challenges of supporting individuals affected by suicide, particularly those facing additional barriers like domestic abuse, cultural stigma, or social exclusion.
-Experts will discuss how these intersecting factors heighten vulnerability and complicate access to mental health and bereavement services.
-The session will focus on how services can adapt their processes, practices, and outreach to be more inclusive and accessible to diverse, hard-to-reach communities.
+This panel dived into the complex challenges of supporting individuals affected by suicide, particularly those facing additional barriers like domestic abuse, cultural stigma, or social exclusion.
+Experts discussed how these intersecting factors heighten vulnerability and complicate access to mental health and bereavement services.
+The session focused on how services can adapt their processes, practices, and outreach to be more inclusive and accessible to diverse, hard-to-reach communities.

 Hazel Mercer, Operations Manager, AAFDA